 Diet and nutrition choices do not cause or cure IBD, but reducing or increasing intake of certain foods may help decrease symptoms.
 It’s important to make sure a child is getting the appropriate nutritional support to reverse any dietary deficiencies that come with IBD (e.g., anemia, iron deficiency).
 In this regard, our center includes registered dietitians with expertise in counseling children and families with IBD.

 Caring for the Whole Child

 Our patients and families receive care from a myriad of inpatient and outpatient providers.
 From Child Life to the exceptional nursing staff in our GI clinic and the Tomorrow Fund, our patients have access to a dedicated, world-class care team.
 Adjusting to a diagnosis of IBD can be exceptionally challenging for some children.
 In addition to outpatient access, child psychology, and social work, the Partial Hospital Program and Medical/Psychiatric Unit represent an important resource for some of our more complex patients.

 Lifespan sponsors many clinical trials.
-This research helps us provide the best treatments for our patients.
+This research helps us provide the best treatments for our pediatric gastroenterology patients.

 Pediatric Gastroenterology, Hasbro Children's Hospital